logary/trace-context/README.md

 ## Goal

-This specification defines formats to pass trace context information across systems.
-Our goal is to share this with the community so that various tracing and diagnostics products can operate together.
+This specification defines formats to pass trace context information across system boundaries.
+Our goal is to share this with the community so that various tracing and diagnostics products can operate well together.

 ## Reference Implementations